Hydraulic Propulsion Thrusters Information Page

 What is an Inboard Mount?

-An inboard mount is a cost effective type of mounting frame which is used for mounting our lower drive beneath the hull of a vessel.
+An inboard mount is a cost effective type of mounting frame which is used for mounting our lower drive beneath the hull of a vessel, through the Hull.
 This type of mount is designed for applications where a vessel may already have primary propulsion and the owner wants to add a steering thruster or thrusters for maneuverability.
 Or, the owner may want to increase their bollard pull thrust without having to go through expensive re-design of their primary propulsion.
 This type of mount can be connected to an existing engine and hydraulic supply or can be supplied complete, with engine, hydraulic supply, filtration and controls.
 Either way, the engine can be centrally located a distance away from the thruster/s. (for example, in an engine room or somewhere below deck in the hull of the vessel).

 What is an Outboard Mount?